EP4322/Driver-Fatigue/README.md

 # Driver-Fatigue

 Driver Fatigue was designed to develop and test physiological and behavioural models to predict when a driver is drowsy.
-The models are trained on a public Database called DROZY.
+The models are trained on a public Database called DROZY [1].

 # DROZY: Physiological
 Information